tianyiwangnova/2020_project__Starbucks_Reward_Response/README.md

 The chart below shows the logic of matching `offer_received` actions with `offer_viewed` actions:

+*Assume that a customer has in total 8 offers related transactions*

 ![logic](https://raw.githubusercontent.com/tianyiwangnova/2020_project__Starbucks_Reward_Response/master/screenshot/logic.png)

 We use this logic to match `offer-received` events with `offer-viewed` events and then match `offer-received` events and `offer-completed` events.
 Then we will match the 2 matched tables together.